Edward Génicot

 Edward Génicot, born at Antwerp (Belgium), 18 June 1856, and died at Leuven (Belgium), 21 February 1900, was a Belgian Jesuit priest and moral theologian.

 Life

 After a course of studies at the Jesuit college in Antwerp, he entered the Society of Jesus on 27 September 1872.
 He was successively professor of humanities and of rhetoric at the Jesuit school of Ghent and at Antwerp.
-After being ordained priest and sustaining a public defense in all theology, taught first canon law and then moral theology at the Jesuit theological faculty of Louvain, from 1889 until his death.
+After being ordained priest and sustaining a public defense in all theology, taught first canon law and then moral theology at the Catholic University of Leuven, from 1889 until his death.